davin12345678910/CSE403_RCRSPTeam/README.md

 ## Idea of our project:
 We are making an app that is building on top of the current registration system of the UW that we hope will improve the experience of registrarting for classes for users.
 For example, we hope to make the add in code process more streamlined then the current process where you have to ask advisers, then later get the people who you can contact, then contact the person, then wait for a response where you might be asked to give more information, and possibly not end up with the code.
 As you can see this process is very time consuming and not that nice for the user.
 We hope to make a more streamlined process that is embedded into the current registration system where you can easily contact the needed people and get quicker responses as it is a one stop shop.
 As for those who give add codes, given that the request won't be in their emails, which may be hidden within the many thousands of other emails it makes it easier for everybody!

+## High level description of our project:
+Our project is a product that will make the lives of people at the UW easier through new features such as an automated add code system, a waitlist system, an automated section system, a system that allows users to see the rating and average GPAs for courses and many more features and we'll improve the overall current features of the uw registration system.
+A user would like to use our system in order to have a easier to use interface.
+With the current add code system it takes days and even weeks to get an add code as your email could get stuck in the emails of a person that has the add code system.
+But even before this, you might have some trouble finding a person with the add code.
+Thus with this system, we find the person who has the add code and you can simply message them with our in-system messaging system for getting add-codes.

 ## What does the system do?
 This system and project are based on the current registration system at UW and will improve it by adding more features that will make it easier for students, professors, and advisers and improve the whole registration system.